Vamsi0069/Interview-Question/GIT/Git interview questions.md

 ```bash
 git fetch origin branch_name
 ```
+This will fetch the branch from the remote origin but won’t merge or checkout it.

 #### 28.How to merge a branch?

 Be in the target branch, then: git merge source_branch